Kytoh/StripePayments/README.md

 * Admin panel with login
 * Registering is not allowed.
 Administrators must be declared manually.

-* Admin panel with login
-* Registry is not allowed.
-Administrators must be declared manually.

 ToDo
 ===============
 This will be in Project System and Issue page in GitHub project page.